maltezfaria/DataFlowTasks.jl/docs/src/index.md

 ```

 Second, when the computation of a `DataFlowTask` `ti` is completed, it gets
-pushed into a `finished` channel, to be eventually processed and `pop`ed from the `dag` by
+pushed into a `finished` channel, to be eventually processed and `pop`ed from the DAG by
 the `dag_worker`.
-This is done to avoid concurrent access to the `dag`: only the
+This is done to avoid concurrent access to the DAG: only the
 `dag_worker` should modify it.
-If you want to stop nodes from being removed from the `dag`,
+If you want to stop nodes from being removed from the DAG,
 you may stop the `dag_worker` using:

 ```@example scheduler
 DataFlowTasks.stop_dag_worker(sch)
 ```

-Finished nodes will now remain in the `dag`:
+Finished nodes will now remain in the DAG:

 ```@example scheduler
 using DataFlowTasks: R,W,RW, num_nodes